 Where are the Mature Leaders?

 Over the past several months – years even – we’ve all witnessed, watched on television, or read in the news or online about child-like spats between those who we are hoping are our strong, confident, stable, trustworthy leaders.
-What we are seeing from our leaders reminds us of two children fighting over toys in the sandbox.
+Instead, what we are seeing from our leaders reminds us of two children fighting over toys in the sandbox.
 Where are the mature leaders?
 Where are the ones who promote honesty, selflessness, humility, and will lead without self-justification?

 Richard Davis, in his article We Need More Mature Leaders, makes the following observation.
 He wrote this article ten years ago!
 It is just as true – yet more troubling – today.
 Now more than ever we need more mature leaders: